mohamancer/IO-store/README.md

 # Welcome to the I/O Store! :convenience_store: :100:
+> I strongly encourage you to update, refine, and enhance this readme file!
 ## Development Environment
 1. `Python v3.10.4`
 1. Python virtual environment containing requirements from `requirements.txt` file (`Django` is included there)